Skip to content

 - action: archive

-- action: validate_bundle
+- action: validate-bundle

-- action: play_store
+- action: play-store

 4. Set credentials